nwicki/SMGP-2021/assignment6/README.md

 Shape moddeling and geometry processing project

 Get the all_data folder from https://polybox.ethz.ch/index.php/s/lRKp9AjerxiQSzC
-Put all folders in the all_data.zip into the data folder
+Put all folders in the all_data.zip into the data folder (if you are confused, look at the gitignore)